'No reason for the public to panic': Wake County tries to calm residents after patient tests positive for coronavirus

 Kippis seemed to downplay that information from the CDC.

-"The key right now based on what we know about this disease, is that you have to be symptomatic," Kippis said.
+"The key right now, based on what we know about this disease, is that you have to be symptomatic," Kippis said.
+"The information that we learn every single day about this will only serve to refine our approach to managing the situation."

 When asked about public safety and the spread of information, Kippis said different diseases require different types of public health response.